Home > Project Cars > PROJECT VEHICLE> Lexus GX470 Lower Control Arm Replacement (DIY Suspension Repair Guide)

 With the ball joints separated, the control arm should be free.
 Remove it carefully, noting the position of the bushings and any spacers for accurate reassembly later.
 Now, closely inspect the old control arm for cracks, bends, or worn bushings.
 If you see any signs of damage, replacing both sides is highly recommended.

-Time to introduce the fresh troops!
+Time for the new one!
 Slide the new control arm into position, ensuring proper alignment of the bushings and spacers.
 Remember that anti-seize lubricant on the bolts is your friend here – it prevents future seizing and makes future wrenching easier.
 Hand-tighten the frame bolts first, followed by the ball joint bolt.
 Don’t forget to replace the cotter pin with a new one.

 Repeat steps 2-4 on the opposite side.
 Now, with both new control arms in place, snug up all the bolts to the specified torque using your torque wrench.
 Refer to your repair manual for the exact torque values.
 Double-check everything, then lower the GX and tighten the lug nuts to the proper torque.